Locally Prominent Semantic Features

 The entropic criteria can measure the localized prominence of each of the features.

-A landmark for navigation can be selected based on context data associated with a location on a path that includes a plurality of locations.
+A navigation landmark can be selected based on context data associated with a location on a path that includes a plurality of locations.

 Furthermore, at least one navigational instruction that references the landmark can get generated.